PyTorch CNN Layer Parameters

 Data dependent hyperparameters

-Data dependent hyperparameters are parameters whose value depends on the data.
+Data dependent hyperparameters are parameters whose values are dependent on data.
 The first two data dependent hyperparameters that stick out are the

 in_channels of the first convolutional